Rendcomb College: Buildings and grounds

-At the heart of the School site is the Parish church, St Peter's, which dates back to the 12th century, though much of the current structure reflects a 16th-century rebuilding.
+The parish church, St Peter's, is on the school site.
+It dates back to the 12th century, though much of the current structure reflects a 16th-century rebuilding.
 The church has been described as being "of extreme interest to the student and amateur of the Perpendicular".
-The 12th century font in the church is widely regarded as one of the finest remaining Norman works in Britain.
+The 12th century font in the church is regarded as one of the finest remaining Norman works in Britain.